Liteolika/certlabs/Exam Alerts.md

 Isolated (I) - Mission critical workload.
 Isolated vnet.

 ### Implement Azure Functions

 - Implement input and output bindings for a function
 - Implement function triggers by using data operations, timers and webhooks
 - Implement Azure Durable Functions

+#### What to learn more

+Understand the configuration of input and output bindings.

+Know the role Azure Functions fill architecturally

+Review integrations with other services (blob, servicebus, etc)

+Know what use cases Durable Functions are the best fit for

+Know how to access function metrics and logging information

+##### Durable Functions App Patterns

+Function Chaining - Output from on action as input other action (complexed that needs to run in order)

+Fan-out/Fan-in - Refers to the pattern of executing multiple functions in parallel, and then waiting for all to finish.
+Often some aggregation work is done on results returned from the functions.

+Async HTTP API's -

+Monitoring - Timers.
+Check to see when somethings are complete.

+Human interaction

+Aggregator (Stateful Entities)